MadCow234/truffle-debug-example/README.md

 Debugging Issues:
 -----------------

-> To assist debugging, attach to the Truffle development logging output:
+> To assist debugging, attach a terminal to the Truffle development logging output:
 >
 > 1. Open a second terminal alongside the Truffle development shell
 > 1. Navigate to where this project is cloned